shadyemad2/AppDynamics_Platform_Installation/README.md

         Finishing installation ...
         </code></pre>

-5. To confirm the Enterprise Console is functioning properly, verify you can connect to its URL in a web browser and authenticate using the information specified in the installation (Username: admin, Password: AppD123)
+6. To confirm the Enterprise Console is functioning properly, verify you can connect to its URL in a web browser and authenticate using the information specified in the installation (Username: admin, Password: shadyemad)
         <pre><code>
         http://[your-ip-address]:[EnterpriseConsolePort]
         </code></pre>